tutek1/DTLabs/01_Basics/lab01.md

 Let's learn how you can manipulate objects (nodes) in the scene. **Find** and **Select** the `Resistor` node in the **scene hierarchy** on the left.

 > aside positive
-> If the resistor is out of view or you are far away you can press `F` to focus on it.
+> If the resistor is out of view, or you are far away you can press `F` to focus on it.

 Now with the `Resistor` selected and in view, you can move it, rotate it, or scale it in 3 ways: